 Stay in formation; a staggered pattern is common.
 It is safest for more experienced riders to stay to the left of the lane while novice riders maintain a position to the right.

 Maintain a distance of two bike lengths between each member of the group.
+The video below will help you brake while riding a motorcycle.

 New riders should not carry passengers when riding in a group.